Presidential state car (United States): Destruction

-In the late 20th-century, it was customary for the United States Secret Service to participate in the destruction of the presidential state car after it had run its course.
+In the late 20th century, it was customary for the United States Secret Service to participate in the destruction of the presidential state car after it had run its course.
 The federal agents use bullets and explosive rounds for two purposes.
 The first is to demonstrate the automobile's effectiveness against such weaponry, while the second is to shred the vehicle and destroy the secrets of its manufacture, armoring, and defensive abilities.

 Presidential motorcades

 Motorcades involving the presidential state car are detailed, involved operations.
-Motorcades under President George W. Bush involved up to two dozen cars; under President Barack Obama they constituted 30 other vehicles.

-The Obama presidential motorcade included many other vehicles than the official presidential state car.
-Involved were police cars to lead the motorcade and clear the streets; sport utility vehicles to carry the United States Secret Service detail, electronic countermeasures, key staff, a counter-assault team, "hazardous-materials-mitigation" personnel and equipment, and White House Communications Agency personnel.
-Also included in the motorcade were press vans, an ambulance, and more.
+Upon the assassination of John F. Kennedy, the motorcade consisted of four motorcycle escorts, three buses, and over 17 cars (including the presidential state car).
+Motorcades under President George W. Bush involved up to two dozen cars.
+Under President Obama they constituted 30 other vehicles, including police cars to lead the motorcade and clear the streets; sport utility vehicles to carry the United States Secret Service detail, electronic countermeasures, key staff, a Secret Service Counter Assault Team, "hazardous-materials-mitigation" personnel and equipment, and White House Communications Agency personnel; press vans; an ambulance; and more.

-The presidential state car is maintained by the United States Secret Service, while other support vehicles in the president's motorcade are maintained by the White House Military Office.
+The presidential state car is maintained by the United States Secret Service.
+Other support vehicles in the president's motorcade are maintained by the White House Military Office.
 Due to difficulty in organizing motorcades, helicopters (Marine One) are preferred.